tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Returns this audio file's album number as a non-negative integer.
    This method first checks the file's metadata values.
-   If unable to find one, it then tries to determine an album number from the track's filename.
+   If unable to find metadata,
+   it then tries to determine an album number from the track's filename.
    If that method is also unsuccessful, it returns 0.

 .. classmethod:: AudioFile.track_name(file_path[, track_metadata[, format[, suffix]]])